Spring Mix Salad With Air Fryer Breaded Chicken

 How To Make The Salad

-The salad part isn't as technical, and I encourage you to make your favorite base.
-Personally, I absolutely love using pre made spring mix for this recipe.
+The salad part isn't as technical, obviously, and again I encourage you to make it your own and use you and your family's favorite salad bases.
+Personally, I absolutely love using a spring mix for this recipe.

 Homemade apple cider vinegar in a mason jar is the perfect way to top off this salad.
 Here's how I make it: